 What to watch for: Even though you know the outcome, the journey getting there is so much fun you still end up on the edge of your seat.
 Russell's portrayal of Brooks, the gruff but still brilliant hockey mind, is one of the best performances of his career.

 You may recognize: Russell Crowe, Hank Azaria, Mary McCormack, Burt Reynolds, Michael McKean

 Plot: A small-town pond hockey team led by John Biebe (Crowe) ends up in the game of a lifetime, outdoors in Alaska against the New York Rangers.

 Famous line: "Every ex-player turned coach says that they prefer coaching over playing.
 Why would they all say that?
 Because they can't play." -- John Biebe

-What makes it memorable: The plot may be far-fetched, but the movie is not without its charm as the rag-tag band of misfits comes together as a team.
+What to watch for: The plot may be far-fetched, but the movie is not without its charm as the rag-tag band of misfits comes together as a team.
 It is also far and away the best movie ever made that features an NHL team playing in Alaska.